slowernews/archi-project/README.md

 Gerbil-project
 ==============

-Organizing and naming files of an architectural project - and specially with an easy learning curve for newbies - is an huge challenge for any studio.
-Gerbil-project, is an ultra-simple system (based on [Hamster-GTD](http://github.com/we-build-dreams/hamster-gtd)) polished to meet the specific needs of my (your) team.
+Gerbil-project, is an ultra-simple system (based on [Hamster-GTD](http://github.com/we-build-dreams/hamster-gtd)) polished to meet the specific needs of my (your) architectural team.

 **Mantras:**